 Solution: Focus on Personal Contributions

 - The CDR for Engineers Australia must be accurate and precise.
-Always highlight your skills and focus on your competency rather than highlighting the team’s efforts.
+Always highlight your skills and focus on your competency rather than highlighting the team’s efforts when writing the report for Australian Immigration.

 - It is your Career Episode, so emphasise your roles and contributions.
 Always properly highlight specific tasks you undertook and the impact of your work on the success of the project.